 - Please include a pre-paid return shipping label or a check made out to EGA for return postage.

 About your Artist Statement

-Your artist statement of 250 words or less must state how your piece fits in the Boston Stitch Party theme.
-There are so many ideas about New England and its surrounding areas: history, the landscape, the buildings, seasons (they’re lucky to have all 4 seasons!), sports plus many more ideas.
-When you think of Boston and/or the New England Region what comes to your mind?
+Your artist statement of 250 words or less must state how your piece fits the theme.
 In your artist statement if your piece is not original, the source of your idea must be credited.
 If it is a non-original piece credit the designer.
 The finisher (if you didn’t finish the piece yourself) must also be credited.

-Original, adaptations and non-originals (charts, painted canvases, class pieces, etc) will be accepted.
+Originals, adaptations, and non-originals (charts, painted canvases, class pieces, etc.) will be accepted.
 Designers and finishers must be credited.
-We will be using EGA definitions for adaptation, original and non-original.
+We will be using EGA definitions for adaption, original and non-original.

-adaptation: Needlework inspired by or based upon a source other than needlework and modified through significant change.
-Source(s) are to be documented.
+Adaptation: Needlework inspired by or based upon a source other than needlework and modified through significant change.
+Source(s) must be documented.

-non-original: All designs by individuals other than the stitcher, class projects, kits, printed charts, painted canvases, patterns.
+Non-original: All designs by individuals other than the stitcher, class projects, kits, printed charts, painted canvases, patterns, etc.